 - Give thanks to God for this time to be in God’s hands and for any new insights you have received.

 - Share as you feel led in the reply box below.

-Revised Common Lectionary Readings for Sunday, December 29, 2019, the First Sunday after Christmas (Year A)
+Revised Common Lectionary Readings for Sunday, January 31, 2021, the Fourth Sunday in Ordinary Time (Year B)

 Rev. Dr. Lil Smith is a trained spiritual director, supervisor, and co-founder of Retreat House Spirituality Center in Richardson, TX.
 Upon completion of her spiritual direction certification, Lil began Praying the Lectionary in 2011 as a spiritual practice for her morning prayer time.
 Instead of reading about someone else’s experience of God, it was important for her to create a prayer practice that would encourage felt sense experience of the Holy emerging from within.
 It dawned on her others might enjoy the practice, as well.
 So she began to share them on this site.